Subhrangsu90/100-Days-of-Code/README.md

 Advancing my skills in JavaScript conditional logic! 💡💻 #100DaysOfCode #JavaScript

+## Day 24: JavaScript Functions & Objects Mastery

+### What I Learned

+- Returned boolean values from functions.
+- Implemented the return early pattern for functions.
+- Explored creating and accessing properties in JavaScript objects.
+- Updated, added, and deleted properties in objects.
+- Used objects for lookups and tested properties.

+Advancing my skills with functions and mastering object manipulation in JavaScript! 💻🛠️ #100DaysOfCode #JavaScript

 ## Connect with Me

 📫 Feel free to connect with me and share your coding journey!
 Let's inspire and support each other: